owtf/ptp/docs/source/gettingstarted.rst

 But :mod:`ptp` tries to go even beyond the original idea.

-Apart from its main feature which is **ranking the results from any security reports**, it also provides an **unified way to reuse these reports directly in your python code**, without having to deal with complexe parsing.
+Apart from its main feature which is **ranking the results from any security tools reports**, it also provides an **unified way to reuse these reports directly in your python code**, without having to deal with complexe parsing.

 .. note::

     When we say **any**, we mean that it is our ultimate goal.
 For now, :mod:`ptp` is in its early development phase and *only* supports a small amount of tools.

-Let us now see how to install and use :mod:`ptp`!

 ============
 Installation